Spinning particles near Kerr black holes: Orbits and gravitational-wave fluxes through the Hamilton-Jacobi formalism: Spinning particles in Kerr spacetime

 \subsubsection{Fixed constants of motion}

-The first parameterization we consider fixes the fiducial geodesic with constants of motion $E_{\rm g}, L_{z \rm g}, K_{\rm g}$ in such a way that $E_{\rm g} =E$ , $L_{z \rm g} = J_z$ , $K_{\rm g} = K$ (or $E_{\rm s} = J_{z\rm s} = K_{\rm s} = 0$).
+The first parametrization we consider fixes the fiducial geodesic with constants of motion $E_{\rm g}, L_{z \rm g}, K_{\rm g}$ in such a way that $E_{\rm g} =E$ , $L_{z \rm g} = J_z$ , $K_{\rm g} = K$ (or $E_{\rm s} = J_{z\rm s} = K_{\rm s} = 0$).
 This choice of the fiducial geodesic was first proposed in Ref.~\cite{Witzany:2019nml}.
 However, it also naturally arises when considering the alternative definition of the Carter constant $Q_{\rm g} \equiv K_{\rm g} - (L_{z \rm g} - a E_{\rm g})^2$ and its spin-perturbed counterpart~\cite{Tanaka:1996ht}.
-We label with the superscript ``FC'' all quantities computed in the fixed constants of motion parameterization.
-Due to its simplicity, this scheme is well suited to compute the shifts of constants of motion in other parameterizations.
+We label with the superscript ``FC'' all quantities computed in the fixed constants of motion parametrization.
+Due to its simplicity, this scheme is well suited to compute the shifts of constants of motion in other parametrizations.